Philodendrons have been popular since the Victorian times according to the University of Vermont.

 Does a Philodendron birkin like humidity?

-Philodendron birkin are happiest in moist, humid environments where they have plenty of access to water.
-This is because they originate in tropical climates where temperatures are on the higher end of the spectrum, and there is plenty of humidity in the air.
+Philodendron birkin is happiest in moist, humid environments with plenty of water access.
+This is because they originate in tropical climates where temperatures are on the higher end of the spectrum, and there is plenty of humidity.

 What is good soil for Philodendron birkin?